 Be sure to have extra sauce on hand.
 Everyone will want to drizzle it onto their plates.
 Don’t forget the rice (we use brown rice) – you’ll want rice to go with that sauce.

-2 TB corn starch dissolved in 2 TB water
+2 TB cornstarch, stirred/fully dissolved in 2 TB water

 1 cup water